uniflex/module_wifi_gnuradio/README.md

 UniFlex Agent Module - WiFi @ GNU Radio
 ============================

-UniFlex Device Module for WiFi GnuRadio implementation
+UniFlex Device Module for WiFi GnuRadio implementation.

 ## Installation:
 To install UniFlex framework with all available modules, please go through all steps in [manifest](https://github.com/uniflex/manifests) repository.

+The implementation is based on the source code from: [gr-ieee802-11](https://github.com/bastibl/gr-ieee802-11).
+Please install gr-ieee802-11 libraries before using UniFlex.

 ## Acknowledgement